SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The other 4-5 times I tried to hold sessions with NLS, I got a lackluster response on the polls.

 In summary, I think cross mocks are cool when they're successful.
 Making them successful is quite tedious.
 I don't think it's really a cause for concern if you're doing too few cross mocks, because there are plenty of other ways to access their benefits.
 And even if you inbreed, it can't be _that_ bad.
-(Okay I'll stop using that word)
+(Okay I'll stop using that word).

 ## A few issues of sessions that persist